 3. Executive Committee Meetings.
 The Executive Committee shall meet at least twice each year.
 At least one meeting shall be held during the Regular Meeting of the Section.
 Any member of the Executive Committee unable to attend a meeting may name a nonvoting alternate, who is a member of the Section in good standing, to represent him or her, subject to the approval of the Chair.
 A majority of the voting members, including at least two Officers, shall constitute a quorum.

 1. Officers.
 The Officers of the Section shall be a Chair, a Chair-Elect, a Vice-Chair, a Secretary and a Treasurer.

-The Secretary shall keep the Council and Executive Officer of the Society informed of the activities and needs of the Section.
+The Secretary shall keep the Council informed of the activities and needs of the Section.

 6. Duties of the Treasurer.
-The Treasurer shall have responsibility for all funds in the custody of or placed at the disposal of the Section and shall authorize disbursements from such funds for expenses in a manner that is consistent with the general policies of the Society and the Section.
+The Treasurer shall have responsibility for all funds in the custody of or placed at the disposal of the Section and, in consultation with the Chair, shall authorize disbursements from such funds for expenses in a manner that is consistent with the general policies of the Society and the Section.
 Financial records shall be kept on an annual basis consistent with the fiscal policies of the Society.
 The Treasurer shall present a financial report at each meeting of the Executive Committee and at the annual Business Session of the Section.

 ARTICLE VII - ELECTION AND TENURE OF THE OFFICERS AND EXECUTIVE COMMITTEE MEMBERS

 1. Qualifications.
 Officers and Members-at-Large of the Executive Committee must be members of the Section.

 2. Ballot.
 The Vice-Chair, Secretary, Treasurer and three Members-at-Large of the Executive Committee, of which one is a student, shall be elected by electronic and/or paper ballot.